 Galaxy Note 8 Freezing & Unresponsive Problems

 However, we can help you fix it when it happens.
 If your Note 8 is frozen or unresponsive press and hold both the power and volume down buttons at the same time, and hold them down for 7-8 seconds.
 The phone will turn off, reboot, and start fresh.
 Here is more information for those in need.
-We’re hearing the update to Android 8.0 Oreo will fix this problem when it arrives in January.
+We’re hearing the update to Android 8.0 Oreo fixed this for most people.
+Are you still facing this problem?

 How to Fix Face and Iris Scanner Problems

 Thankfully Samsung provided a couple different ways to secure or unlock the device to offset the poor fingerprint location.
 Those being facial recognition and an Iris scanner.